How the motion of the Moon affects the seeds and the water of our oceans.

 In this prologue on seeds, some points will be presented that I want to highlight, among those that will then be treated in detail in three specific itineraries.

-b - How to increase yields.
+1.0.1 - A sowing procedure to increase yields.

-c - Sowing calendars.
+1.0.5 - Sowing calendars.

-e - Efficiency of the cumulative-dissipative cycle in seeds.
+1.0.6 - Efficiency of the cumulative-dissipative cycle in seeds.

----- a ----
+---- 1.0.1 ----

-How the processes are activated.
+How the cumulative-dissipative processes are activated.

 Cumulative-dissipative processes take place in seeds in such peculiar ways, that it is as if they had their own signature.

-As I saw in experiment A (Sunflower seeds in motion with respect to the surrounding matter) and in experiment E (Seeds stationary with respect to the surrounding matter, but in motion with respect to the Moon), these processes are activated:
+As I saw in “experiment A” (Sunflower seeds in motion with respect to the surrounding matter) and in “experiment E” (Seeds stationary with respect to the surrounding matter, but in motion with respect to the Moon), these processes are activated:

 (1) by angular movement with respect to other matter;